haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 I preprocessed the data before running it through the network by first normalizing the pixel values to be between -0.5 and 0.5 and also by cropping the top and bottom of each image.

 ####2.
 Attempts to reduce overfitting in the model

 I split the data into training and validation sets.
 I used the training set to train the model and the validation set to determine if the model was over or under fitting.

-I first ran my model for 10 epochs and noticed that the validation loss decreased for the first 6 epochs but then started increasing.
-I decreased the number of epochs to 6 and then retrained my model.
-See the images at the end of this report for graphs of the loss functions for these 2 cases.
+I employed Keras' ModelCheckpoint and EarlyStopping callbacks to monitor the validation loss and stop training when the loss stops decreasing.

+Additionally, I added some dropout layers in between the fully connected layers with a fairly small (0.1) dropout rate as the my model was overfitting but seemingly not by a lot.

 ####3.
 Model parameter tuning